3DLIRIOUS/MeshLabXML/README.md

 ![mlx_logo](https://user-images.githubusercontent.com/15272764/30234183-88b1588e-94c0-11e7-9cce-6252e3c39237.png)

+## Current Status

+This project has been made pretty much obsolete with the release of [pymeshlab](https://pymeshlab.readthedocs.io/en/latest/), and is not being actively updated or maintained.
+Eventually I'd like to convert any interesting bits to run on pymeshlab instead.

+## Synopsis

 MLX, or **M**esh**L**ab**X**ML, is a Python (2.7 or 3) scripting interface to [MeshLab](http://www.meshlab.net/), the open source system for processing and editing 3D triangular meshes.